sylhare/sylhare.github.io/_posts/2022/2022-03-08-Reduce-in-typescript.md

 Reduce is not that easy at first, but once you get the fundamentals, it can become a really powerful tool to achieve your goals. 😎
+Don't hesitate to leave a comment if you have other nice reduce example, one liner or any typescript syntax tricks that could be used!

 [1]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference
 [2]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce